ng-girls/todo-list-tutorial-french/installations.md

 Although it is possible to develop web applications with a simple text editor alone, the available tools make developing easier and enjoyable.
 We'll need a browser to see the result, NodeJS to run scripts on our computer, and NPM to easily fetch libraries from the web.
 With NPM we'll install the Angular CLI, which will run a script with NodeJS to create a starter project for us, and use NPM to fetch the libraries we'll need for the project \(such as Angular\).
 An IDE will help us write the code and manage the project.

-In Addition, Git is recommended to manage versions of your code, and Github to publish and share it.
+In Addition, Git is recommended to manage versions of your code, and GitHub to publish and share it.

 ## Browser